OU-CS5213/python-with-GCP---Team4/README.md

 # Python with GCP
-## Authors:Deepika Mettu, Sanoj Doddapaneni, Divya Sudha Jonnakuti, Prudhvik Yarlagadda
+## Authors: Deepika Mettu, Sanoj Doddapaneni, Divya Sudha Jonnakuti, Prudhvik Yarlagadda

 *Description*
  - In this project, we need to use the repository [cloud-nebulous-serverless](https://github.com/googlecodelabs/cloud-nebulous-serverless) and implement 3 fractals from the website - https://tashfeen.org where we need to take 2 different resolutions low and high from the fractals and display it in a public HTML page using *Cloud Function* and *Cloud Run*.